Deunta Williams

 Deunta Williams (born November 21, 1987) is an American former football safety.
 He played football for the North Carolina Tar Heels.
 Williams was considered one of the top prospects in his class.

-High school career
+Early life

 A native of Jacksonville, North Carolina, Williams attended White Oak High School, where he starred at wide receiver and defensive back.
 Williams also saw time as a running back and quarterback in his high school career.
 As a senior, he caught 29 passes for 299 yards on offense and averaged eight tackles per game and intercepted seven passes on defense, while as a junior, he had 400 yards receiving, 250 yards rushing and 200 yards passing.
 He received All-American honors by SuperPrep and was named the defensive MVP for the North Carolina team in the Shrine Bowl.

 Considered a four-star recruit by Rivals.com, Williams was listed as the No. 25 athlete in the nation in 2006.